opencv/opencv/modules/gpu/doc/object_detection.rst

     :param scale0: Coefficient of the detection window increase.

     :param group_threshold: Coefficient to regulate the similarity threshold.
 When detected, some objects can be covered by many rectangles.
 0 means not to perform grouping.
-See  :cpp:func:`groupRectangles` .
+See  :ocv:func:`groupRectangles` .

 .. index:: gpu::HOGDescriptor::getDescriptors

 gpu::HOGDescriptor::getDescriptors
 --------------------------------------
-.. cpp:function:: void gpu::HOGDescriptor::getDescriptors(const GpuMat\& img,
+.. ocv:function:: void gpu::HOGDescriptor::getDescriptors(const GpuMat\& img,
    Size win_stride, GpuMat\& descriptors, int descr_format=DESCR_FORMAT_COL_BY_COL)

     Returns block descriptors computed for the whole image.
 The function is mainly used to learn the classifier.

     :param img: Source image.
-See  :cpp:func:`gpu::HOGDescriptor::detect`  for type limitations.
+See  :ocv:func:`gpu::HOGDescriptor::detect`  for type limitations.

     :param win_stride: Window stride.
 It must be a multiple of block stride.